There are tons of common questions about digital marketing we hear a lot at Bluleadz.

 If you hear about Panda or Penguin now, you know the speaker is behind the times.
 They might even be trying to spook you into buying something you don’t need.

-6. "Does Google AdWords Really Mean Immediate Traffic?"
+6. "Does Google Ads Really Mean Immediate Traffic?"

 Yes – you can get traffic overnight with Google Ads (formerly known as Google AdWords), a paid traffic solution that shows ads to people when they search keywords relevant to your website.

-But AdWords isn’t a silver bullet.
+But Google Ads isn’t a silver bullet.
 It won’t get you sales unless your website is set up to take advantage of that traffic.
 (Heck, unless your ads are optimized very carefully, you won’t even get the traffic.)

 All too many business owners have fallen prey to Google’s $100 AdWords vouchers.
 They punch in a few quick ads and hope for the best, but end up paying hundreds or thousands with nothing to show for it.
 Help from a paid traffic expert is essential.